MathiasDecrock/ValheimMods/SeedTotem/Package/README.md

-﻿Feedback & Bug reports on Nexus please: https://www.nexusmods.com/valheim/mods/876
+Feedback & Bug reports on Nexus please: https://www.nexusmods.com/valheim/mods/876

-The Seed Totem disperses stored seeds in an area around it.
+The Seed totem disperses stored seeds in an area around it.

 Place the totem using the Cultivator.
 It costs: